lancachenet/lancachenet.github.io/_docs/containers/dns/index.md

 ## Custom Forks/Branches

-See [cache_domains](docs/containers/monolithic/cache_domains.md) for details on how to use a none standard list of hostnames for this container.
+See [cache_domains](/docs/containers/monolithic/cache_domains/) for details on how to use a non-standard list of hostnames for this container.